rabstolaf/bwsys/03_scripting.md

 Done
 ```
 ### Break
-* The break keyword leaves the loop immediately
+* The break keyword leaves the loop immediately.
 ### Continue
-* The continue keyword will skip the rest of that iteration of the loop and move on to the next one
+* The continue keyword will skip the rest of that iteration of the loop and move on to the next one.

 ## More advanced Bash Scripting